Bean Chili Recipe

 Freezer Storage

 Bean chili freezes exceptionally well for 3-6 months.
-Cool the chili completely, then portion it into freezer-safe containers or heavy-duty freezer bags, leaving about half an inch of headspace to allow for expansion.
-Label with the date and freeze flat for easy stacking.
+First, cool completely, then portion into freezer-safe containers or heavy-duty freezer bags, leaving half an inch of headspace for expansion.
+Next, label with the date and freeze flat.
 To use, thaw overnight in the refrigerator, then reheat on the stovetop.
-You can also reheat from frozen—just add it to a pot over low heat with a splash of liquid and stir frequently as it thaws and warms.

 Frequently Asked Questions